We wanted to make grocery shopping easier and more time efficient for parents.

 2. Parents face issues with sticking to their budget (budget)

 3. Parents do not want their children misbehaving while shopping (kid’s behavior)

-We came up with numerous ideas and shortlisted three solutions based on how effective and feasible they were to further explore them.
-We conducted a second brainstorming session for each one of the three shortlisted designs.
-After iterating and critiquing the ideas, we conceptualised them.
+We brainstormed numerous ideas and shortlisted three solutions by mapping them on an effectiveness and feasibility chart.
+We conducted a second brainstorming session for each one of the three shortlisted design concepts and explored through sketches and storyboards.

-After discussing the pros and cons of all three ideas we decided to take some of the best features of our ideas and combine and build on them to create a new in-store navigation experience.
-This experience is centered around a mobile app that connects to an in-store, light-based navigation system, that would allow users to navigate faster, find their items quickly, and ensure that the user gets everything on their list.
-We decided to focus more on the navigation part and tried to make the process more efficient.
+After getting some quick feedback from a few parents and discussing the pros and cons of all three ideas, we decided to take some of the best features of our ideas and combine to create a new in-store navigation experience.
+Presenting ShopLight - a mobile application connected to an in-store LED navigation system for users to plan ahead, navigate store, and find items faster.

 UX flows and wireframes